yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 It will generate a default organisation with random admin username and a specified password.
 The bootstrap script can be edited to suit your needs as well as just editing the user info in the dashboard.

-If this went well, you should be able to log into your dashboard now.
+If this was successful, you should be able to log into your dashboard now.

-The last step in this app is to start the pump worker dyno since by default only the web dyno is enabled:
+The last step in this app is to start the Pump worker dyno since by default only the web dyno is enabled:
 ```{.copyWrapper}
 heroku dyno:scale pump=1 -a evening-beach-40625
 ```